Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-experience-platform-assurance/assurance-api-reference.md

 {% tab title="Android" %}
 This API is optional for Android.

 Android does not require this API to be called.
-When the `registerExtension` API is called, Assurance extension registers the app lifecycle handlers which automatically pick up any deep links and use them to start the session.
+When the `registerExtension` API is called, AEP Assurance extension registers the app lifecycle handlers which automatically pick up any deep links and use them to start the session.

 ### Java